In This Article

 Price: $20 per year (follow Adventure Alan’s link and get 20% off). - Google Maps of Appalachian Trail

-- Guthook App, along with the AWOL guide, is the major resource used by thru-hikers and it is pretty darned incredible.
+- FarOut Guides (formerly called Guthook) is a fantastic mobile and Web app.
 If you download the maps, it works offline with GPS (which you can toggle on and off while using and which turns off when you close the app or your phone).
 It also occasionally updates the content whenever you are connected to data (auto update is a setting to toggle).
 Different icons are used to indicate points of interest (called waypoints, e.g., full, half full, or empty water drop to signify the presence of water and how reliable the source is).
 You can choose which sections and which types of maps as well as comments and photos to download, so if your phone is memory constricted this can help.
 There are three types of maps available: topo (three sources to choose from), Google street (street, satellite, terrain, or hybrid), and USGS offline satellite.
 The Google option will also show useful things off the trail, which is helpful for when you plan to go into town if you won’t have mobile data working.
 You can also register a free account which will let you add comments, but this is not required.
 There are so many useful features (e.g., ability to toggle between map view, an elevation profile map, and a list view of all or selected waypoints) that you might want to see online reviews to get a better feel for them.
 Follow Bigfoot has a useful video review of the Guthook app as does Michael K Davis.
 Finally, note that both versions are good, but iOS has better features than the Android version.

 Price: 13 A.T. section maps @ $14.95 each or the complete bundle for $149.95; wall map of the entire trail for $16.95. - Noam Gal’s offline maps for use with the Backcountry Navigator or OruxMaps apps.